cpgr/numbat/docs/content/input_file_syntax.md

 ### Kernels

-Four kernels are required for a dimensional model: `NumbatTimeDerivative`, `NumbatDiffusion`, `NumbatConvection`, and `NumbatDarcy`.
+Four kernels are required for a dimensional model: [NumbatTimeDerivative](/NumbatTimeDerivative.md), [NumbatDiffusion](/NumbatDiffusion.md), [NumbatConvection](/NumbatConvection.md), and [NumbatDarcy](/NumbatDarcy.md).

 !listing examples/2D/isotropic/2Dddc.i block=Kernels

-For the dimensionless streamfunction formulation, four kernels are required for a 2D model: a `NumbatDarcySF` kernel, a `NumbatDiffusionSF` kernel, a `NumbatConvectionSF` kernel, and a `TimeDerivative` kernel.
+For the dimensionless streamfunction formulation, four kernels are required for a 2D model: a [NumbatDarcySF](/NumbatDarcySF.md) kernel, a [NumbatDiffusionSF](/NumbatDiffusionSF.md) kernel, a [NumbatConvectionSF](/NumbatConvectionSF.md) kernel, and a [TimeDerivative](/TimeDerivative.md) kernel.

 !listing examples/2D/isotropic/2DddcSF.i block=Kernels

-For 3D models, an additional `NumbatDarcySF` kernel is required for the additional streamfunction variable.
+For 3D models, an additional [NumbatDarcySF](/NumbatDarcySF.md) kernel is required for the additional streamfunction variable.
 An example of the kernels block for a 3D isotropic model is

 !listing examples/3D/isotropic/3DddcSF.i block=Kernels

-In the 3D case, it is important to note that the `NumbatDarcySF` kernel must specify the component that it applies to, and that the `streamfunction` keyword in the `NumbatConvectionSF` kernel must contain both streamfunction variables ordered by the `x` component then the `y` component.
+In the 3D case, it is important to note that the [NumbatDarcySF](/NumbatDarcySF.md) kernel must specify the component that it applies to, and that the `streamfunction` keyword in the [NumbatConvectionSF](/NumbatConvectionSF.md) kernel must contain both streamfunction variables ordered by the `x` component then the `y` component.

 !alert note
-For the streamfunction formulation, a `TimeDerivative` kernel is used, rather than a `NumbatTimeDerivative` kernel, as porosity has been scaled out of the problem.
+For the streamfunction formulation, a [TimeDerivative](/TimeDerivative.md) kernel is used, rather than a [NumbatTimeDerivative](/NumbatTimeDerivative.md) kernel, as porosity has been scaled out of the problem.

 ### Boundary conditions